FlorianHeigl/OpenNebula-addon-eternus/README.md

 The Public key has to be converted to "ietf" format and uploaded to the eternus.
 If it is accepted by the Eternus it'll show in the list of deployed keys.
 If it doesn't like it, it'll be like you didn't upload a key at all.

+* If you want, you can also use `ssh-keyscan 192.168.12.34` to scan the ssh-keys or store them in DNS as `SSHFP` records.
+* The second controller will show a different ssh key

 ## Usage